Excellent

 Staircasing Shared Ownership in Peterborough

-Staircasing lets you buy additional equity in your shared ownership home, usually in increments of 10% or more at a time.
-Once you reach 100%, you own the property outright and no longer pay rent to the housing association.
-In Peterborough, where detached homes average £373,000 and flats average £112,000 as of December 2025, the financial maths of staircasing varies considerably depending on what type of property you own and where it sits in the market.
+Staircasing lets you buy more equity in a shared ownership home, usually in steps of 10% or more.
+Once the figure reaches 100%, the property is owned outright and rent to the housing association stops.
+In Peterborough, where detached homes average £373,000 and flats average £112,000 as of December 2025, the sums involved vary a great deal depending on the type of home and where it sits in the market.

 The cost of each staircasing tranche is set by our RICS valuation.
-As an example, a three-bedroom semi-detached in Peterborough valued at £240,000 would price a 25% tranche at £60,000 before solicitor fees and any stamp duty.
-At Haddon Abbott, similar properties were originally offered for shared ownership from £73,750 for a 25% share - meaning market values have moved since those properties were first sold, and the current staircasing figure will reflect today's market conditions.
+Take a three-bedroom semi-detached home in Peterborough valued at £240,000, for example, a 25% tranche would come in at £60,000 before solicitor fees and any stamp duty.
+At Haddon Abbott, similar homes were originally offered for shared ownership from £73,750 for a 25% share, so values have moved on since those properties were first sold, and the current staircasing figure will reflect today's market conditions.

-Peterborough's annual price growth of 3.2% means that waiting to staircase carries a real cost for buyers in a rising market.
-A £240,000 property growing at 3.2% adds approximately £7,700 to its full market value over twelve months - and a 25% tranche of that growth represents roughly £1,900 more that a delayed staircase costs.
-Commissioning the valuation once your finances are ready and you have a solicitor in place keeps the timeline as short as possible.
+With Peterborough's annual price growth at 3.2%, waiting to staircase can carry a real cost in a rising market.
+A £240,000 property growing by 3.2% adds about £7,700 to its full market value over twelve months, and a 25% tranche of that growth works out at roughly £1,900 more for a delayed staircase.
+Booking the valuation once the finances are ready and a solicitor is in place keeps things moving as quickly as possible.

 • Typical increments start at 10% of full market value per tranche